SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ## Prerequisites

 In order to analyze JavaScript, TypeScript or CSS code, you need to have supported version of Node.js installed on the machine running the scan.
-Supported versions are current LTS versions (v12, v14) and the latest version - v16.
+Supported versions are previous LTS version v14 and the latest version - v16.
 Odd (non LTS) versions might work, but are not actively tested.
-We recommend using the latest available LTS version (v14 as of today) for optimal stability and performance. v10 is still supported, but it already reached end-of-life and is deprecated.
+We recommend using the latest available LTS version (v16 as of today) for optimal stability and performance. v10 and v12 are still supported, but they already reached end-of-life and are deprecated.

 If `node` is not available in the PATH, you can use property `sonar.nodejs.executable` to set an absolute path to Node.js executable.